barnaste/bruteforce-project/README.md

 4. Run the application using the main class or your IDE's run configuration to start exploring Plantinarium!

 ## Usage guide

-(NEED FURTHER EXAMPLES, AND POTENTIALLY SCREENSHOTS)
-- sign up
-- log in
-- upload jpg of plants
-- click edit button to change notes of plants
-- Click delete user inorder to delete your account.
+Please refer to the attatched User Guide.

 ## License
 This project uses a Creative Commons 1.0 Universal License.

-For more information, please refer https://creativecommons.org/publicdomain/zero/1.0/deed.en and the LICENSE file.
+For more information, please refer https://creativecommons.org/publicdomain/zero/1.0/deed.en and the [LICENSE](https://github.com/barnaste/plantinarium/blob/main/LICENSE.txt) file.

 ## Feedback